Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Experimental Results

-Fig. 5 shows the qualitative super-resolution results of source domain images with style transfer from CycleGan and SRDA-Net.
-Despite of superimposing the style of target domain, CycleGan generates monotonous and unnatural textures, like buildings in Fig. 5.
-Moreover, we find that some objects in the results of CycleGan get distorted, like cars in Fig. 5.
+The SRS+PDC model is essentially a super-resolution style transfer model.
+The qualitative super-resolution results of source domain images with style transfer from CycleGan and SRS+PDC are shown in Figure~\ref{fig:superresolution}, in order to illustrate the super-resolution style transfer effect of SRS+PDC.
+Despite of superimposing the style of target domain, CycleGan generates monotonous and unnatural textures, like buildings in Figure~\ref{fig:superresolution}.
+Moreover, we find that some objects in the results of CycleGan get distorted, like cars in Figure~\ref{fig:superresolution}.
 The reason is that upsampled source domain images are blurry, which drops some information.
-SRDA-Net employs semantic category priors to help capture the characteristics of each category, leading to more natural and realistic textures.
-And by adversarial training, the super-resolution images of SRDA-Net simultaneously achieve style conversion.
+SRS utilizes semantic category priors to help capture the characteristics of each category and produce more natural and realistic textures, which suggests that both strategies can leverage the semantic information of segmentation to improve super-resolution results.
+And by adversarial training with PDC, the super-resolution images of SRS simultaneously achieve style conversion.